dasch-swiss/dsp-tools/docs/developers/packaging.md

 [![PyPI version](https://badge.fury.io/py/dsp-tools.svg)](https://badge.fury.io/py/dsp-tools)

-# Dependency management, packaging, and distribution
+# Dependency Management, Packaging, and Distribution

-## General considerations
+## General Considerations

 There are a number of tasks necessary to develop and distribute a Python package, and a number of tools to assist with these processes.
 The [Python Packaging User Guide](https://packaging.python.org) lists the following, among others: